 Investing With the Whole Picture in Mind

-This statute spells out what it actually means to invest trust assets prudently.
-A trustee must consider the trust's purpose, its distribution schedule, tax consequences, inflation, and the beneficiaries' other resources.
-The standard is reasonable care, skill, and caution, not perfection.
+This statute spells out what it means to manage trust assets well.
+A trustee must consider the trust's purpose, distribution schedule, tax effects, and inflation.
+They must also look at the beneficiaries' other resources.

 A trustee shall invest and manage trust assets as a prudent investor would by considering the purposes, terms, distribution requirements and other circumstances of the trust.
 In satisfying this standard the trustee shall exercise reasonable care, skill and caution.